peehoo1202/Driver-Gaze-Estimation/README.md

 # Driver-Gaze-Estimation
 Driver Gaze estimation using Convolutional Neural Networks
+# Steps
+1. Create a google-colab notebook.
+2. Clone this repository
+3. Install all packages specified in requirements.txt
+4. Upload dataset on the notebook
+5. Train and Test the model

 # Datasets
 ## LISA Gaze Dataset v0
 Download the complete RGB dataset for driver gaze classification using this [link](https://drive.google.com/file/d/1Ez-pHW0v-5bRdz8NjTLlzWZPT0GS2rYT/view).